-2. Other options to go to Naples from Rome
+Other options to go to Naples from Rome

-The train is a very comfortable option for a day trip to Naples from Rome.
-You won't have to worry about finding where to park, unnecessary detours, and stops.
-The downside compared to other methods of transportation can be the price: the fast train ticket, which will take you to Naples in 1 hour 15 minutes, costs between € 44 and € 60 each way.
+The train is a very convenient option for a day trip to Naples from Rome.
+You won't have to worry about parking, unnecessary detours or stops.
+The disadvantage compared to other methods of transportation can be the price: the fast train ticket, which will take you to Naples in 1 hour 15 minutes, costs between 44 and 60 € each way.

-There is a slower train, which takes between 2 and 3 hours to get to Naples and costs between € 20 and € 27 each way depending on the class.
+There is a slower train, which takes between 2 and 3 hours to get to Naples, which costs between 20 and 27 € each way depending on the class.
 It can be a good option if you are traveling on a tighter budget, and if you take the train early in the morning you will have plenty of time to explore the city in one day.
-Check all schedules and prices at the official Trenitalia website.
+Check all schedules and prices on the official Trenitalia website.

-Going to Naples from Rome by bus
+Getting to Naples from Rome by bus

-Most buses to Naples from the Italian capital are operated by Flixbus, Baltour, and BusCenter, and a round-trip ticket usually costs around € 20.
+Most buses to Naples from the Italian capital are operated by Flixbus, Baltour and BusCenter, and a round-trip ticket usually costs around 20 ¤.
 Buses go direct to Naples, departing from Rome's Autostazione Tiburtina and arriving at Naples' Piazza Garibaldi bus station in about 2.5 hours.

-3. Start with the best breakfast in Naples
+Start with the best breakfast in Naples

-4. Stroll through Piazza del Plebiscito
+Stroll around the Piazza del Plebiscito

 5. Discover the Palazzo Reale

-The Palazzo Reale is open every day except Wednesdays, from 09:00 to 20:00, and the entrance fee is € 6.
+The Palazzo Reale is open every day except Wednesdays, from 09:00 to 20:00, and the entrance fee is 6 €.

 Enter the San Carlo Theater

-7. Enjoy an authentic Neapolitan pizza
+Enjoy authentic Neapolitan pizza

 Visit the Umberto I Gallery